Jahnavi-1704/Jahnavi-1704/README.md

 ## 💁 More About myself
+🎓 Graduating Winter 2024

 👩‍💻 I'm currently seeking Coop Internships for Winter 2023 & Fall 2023

-👯‍♀️ I'm looking to collaborate on Mobile development projects
+👯‍♀️ I'm looking to collaborate on projects involving Mobile Development

 💬 Ask me about my internships at Questrade, ElectroSource and AllStream!